hughbrien/BrowserStackDemo/README.md

 # Other Discoveries

-Since I misread the directions, I now know everything about the  [selenium-ide-runner] https://www.browserstack.com/docs/automate/selenium/selenium-ide#getting-started-with-selenium-ide
+Since I misread the directions, I now know almost everything about : [selenium-ide-runner](https://www.browserstack.com/docs/automate/selenium/selenium-ide#getting-started-with-selenium-ide).
+With a little more time, I think I could some intesting things with that Javascript library.

 # Results